nengler1/cs3820-music-recommender/README.md

-Find the updated website here: [melofy.apps.dj](https://melofy.apps.dj/spotify.html)

 # 🎵 Music Recommender 🎵

 The Music Recommender was developed by Nathan Engler and Robert Kroleski as a semester project for CS3820: Introduction to Artificial Intelligence at the University of Colrado at Colorado Springs.
 This Github represents the culmination of their work and is provided as an Open Source project for anyone seeking to experiment with recommender systems or expand its current capabilities.
 It offers users an interactive platform to retrieve music data and receive personalized music recommendations from an ensemble of collaborative filtering and content-based filtering, and produce and manage playlists.

+Find the updated website here: [melofy.apps.dj](https://melofy.apps.dj/spotify.html)
 ---

 ## 📁 Project Structure

-### HTML Files
+### HTML
-- `index.html`: Main landing page for the application.
 - `admin.html`: Administrative interface for managing backend functionalities.
+- `basicapi.js`: Handles basic API interactions related to Admin and Users, and data fetching.
 - `create_playlist.html`: Interface for users to create and manage playlists.
+- `favicon.ico`: Website icon for browser tabs.
+- `fetchapi.js`: Manages more advanced or specific API requests.
+- `hw.html`:
+- `index.html`: Main landing page for the application.
+- `melofy-logo.png`: Logo used on the live melofy site.
+- `playlist_icon.png`, `recommend_icon.png`,: Icons for feature representation.
 - `profile.html`: User profile page displaying personal information and preferences.
-- `hw.html`: Possibly a testing or demo interface (purpose unclear).

 - `index_one.html`: An alternate or prototype version of the main page.

-### JavaScript Files
-- `basicapi.js`: Handles basic API interactions related to Admin and Users, and data fetching.
-- `fetchapi.js`: Manages more advanced or specific API requests.

 ### Styles and Assets
 - `styles.css`: Main stylesheet for the application.
-- `favicon.ico`: Website icon for browser tabs.
-- `melofy-logo.png`: Logo used in the site branding.
-- `playlist_icon.png`, `recommend_icon.png`,: Icons for feature representation.

 - `spotify_icon.png`: Spotify icon if you choose to use the Spotify API
 - `willow.jpg`: Nathan's cat.